How to Overcome Interview Anxiety

 You want to be on time, but you don’t want to arrive too early.
 Your interviewer is probably a busy professional with other responsibilities; respect their time by arriving no earlier than 10 minutes before your scheduled interview.

-If you’ve overestimated the commute, wait in your car or in a local coffee shop until it is appropriate.
+If you’ve overestimated the commute, wait in your car or in a local coffee shop until it is appropriate to go in for your interview.

 Pro tip: Killing time at a coffee shop?
 Don’t over-caffeinate!
 You don’t want to be extra-jittery during your interview.